 Insufficient Sample – This can happen if the tubes have leaked in transit, or the tubes are under or overfilled.
 Some samples need several tests performed on them in order to process results.
 Please make sure you follow the instructions to provide the correct amount of sample for the test you have purchased.

 The Sample is too old - If a sample is delayed in the post, it may be too old to be used for testing when it arrives at the lab.
 We try to limit the time your sample spends in the post by asking that you only send samples on weekdays, avoiding weekends and public holidays.
-We also provide a tracked postage returns envelope and ask that you use a priority post box to ensure it reaches the lab as quickly as possible.
+We also provide a tracked postage returns envelope to ensure it reaches the lab as quickly as possible.

 If your sample is not labelled correctly - If your sample is not labelled or there is information missing the lab may not be able to use this.
 Working to strict UKAS guidelines the labs must produce accurate medical records, and a sample without a completed label is not permissible.